Home

 A picture is worth a thousand words, but only if it shows the product correctly.
 Use at least 3–4 views: overall view, details, product in use, size comparison.

 Enable zoom functions.
 People want to see details before they buy.
-Blurry or too small images give the impression of cheap quality.
-Videos work even better: 30 seconds of product video can further increase the conversion rate.
+Blurry or too-small images give the impression of cheap quality.
+Videos work even better: 30 seconds of product video can further boost the conversion rate.

 Benefit-oriented descriptions

 Write about benefits, less about features.
-Instead of “500 GB storage,” write “space for 100,000 photos.”
-People buy solutions to their problems, not technical data.
+Instead of "500 GB storage," write "space for 100,000 photos."
+People buy solutions to their problems, not technical specs.

-Structure descriptions with lists and paragraphs.
-Long blocks of text scare off.
-Use greases for the most important points.
+Structure descriptions with bullet points and paragraphs.
+Long blocks of text put people off.
+Use bold text for the most important points.

-Collect the questions that customers ask over and over again and answer them directly on the product page.
-“Is that also suitable for beginners?” or “Does it work with my system?” are typical doubts.
+Collect the questions customers ask over and over again and answer them directly on the product page.
+"Is this also suitable for beginners?" or "Does it work with my system?" are typical doubts.
 The fewer questions remain unanswered, the fewer reasons there are to postpone the purchase.

 Checkout is your most important sales funnel.
 This is where it is decided whether interest becomes a purchase.
-However, any friction that occurs costs you money.
+Any friction that arises costs you money.

 Implement a one-page checkout

 Spread the buying process over as few pages as possible.
 Ideally, everything fits on one page: product overview, delivery address, payment method, confirmation.
 Multi-page checkouts only work if every step has a clear benefit.
-Otherwise, customers jump between pages.
+Otherwise, customers drop off between pages.

-Make guest ordering standard, account creation an option.
-“Order as a guest” should be the most prominent button.
+Make guest ordering the default, account creation an option.
+"Order as a guest" should be the most prominent button.
 You can still offer customers an account after a successful purchase.

 Offer multiple payment methods